digitalservicebund/digitalcheck-apps/doc/adr/0002-use-monorepo.md

 ## Decision

 We will use a monorepo for Digitalcheck application code.
-This means that all Digitalcheck applications will be live in the same single repository.
+This means that all Digitalcheck applications will live in the same single repository.

-We will separate applications into different folders under `/packages`, each containing a separate application with an additional `/packages/shared` folder for shared components and utility function.
+We will separate applications into different folders under `/packages`, each containing a separate application with an additional `/packages/shared` folder for shared components and utility functions.

 We will use a shared pipeline and base typescript, formatting and linting configurations that live on the root level.